 What are the “cutting edge” aspects of Infrastructure Engineering that I will learn about?

-The Infrastructure Option covers two types of large-scale physical infrastructure, transportation and structures.
+The Infrastructure major covers two types of large-scale physical infrastructure, transportation and structures.
 In transportation, you will learn about:

 - Evaluating and planning for sustainable cities, including micro neighbourhood design to macro level regional policy, and preventive engineering